2021–22 Detroit Pistons season: Draft picks

-The Pistons held the first overall pick in the 2021 NBA draft, along with three second-round picks entering the draft.
-The 37th pick was traded to the Charlotte Hornets in exchange for the 57th pick.
+The Pistons held the first overall pick in the 2021 NBA draft, along with three acquired second-round picks entering the draft.
+Their original second-round pick was traded to the Philadelphia 76ers and was eventually used by the New York Knicks in the draft.

+The 37th pick was later traded to the Charlotte Hornets in exchange for the draft rights to Balša Koprivica, the 57th pick.